stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 2. `map (f . g) = map f . map g`: Sequencing two mappings must be identical to a single mapping using the composition of the two functions.

+Both of these laws request, that `map` is preserving the *structure* of values.
+This is easier to understand with container types like `List`, `Maybe`, or `Either e`, where `map` is not allowed to add or remove any wrapped value, nor - in case of `List` - change their order.
+With `IO`, this can best be described as `map` not performing additional side effects.

 ### Exercises

 1. Write your own implementations of `Functor'` for `Maybe`, `List`,